 Patients who have been injured by defective drugs or dangerous reactions in North Carolina have the right to pursue compensation for all of their losses.
 They can work with a dangerous drug accident lawyer in Charlotte to identify all responsible parties and seek from them the maximum amount of compensation available.

-Auger & Auger has provided legal representation to injury victims in the Carolinas and the Southeast for over a quarter if a century.
+Auger & Auger Accident and Injury Lawyers have provided legal representation to injury victims in the Carolinas and the Southeast for over a quarter of a century.
 Our Charlotte drug injury lawyers can provide experienced representation for your claim.
 If we are unable to secure a reasonable settlement for you, we are willing to take your case to court and try it in front of a jury.
 A history of past case successes shows we have the knowledge and strategies needed to stand up to insurers and big pharma companies.

-If you or a loved one have been hurt by a dangerous drug — including having a major reaction, temporary disability, or permanent side effects — then you can speak with an attorney for absolutely free during an initial case review.
-Call (800) 559-5741 or contact us online today to schedule your free, no-obligation case review.
+If you or a loved one have been hurt by a dangerous drug — including having a major reaction, temporary disability, or permanent side effects — then you can speak with an attorney for free during an initial case review.
+Call (855) 969-5671 or contact us online today to schedule your free, no-obligation case review.

 A dangerous drug is any medicine, including both prescription and over-the-counter products, that presents an unreasonable risk of harm to the user when it is used as directed.